• Skip to primary navigation

 Buddha On The Dashboard

-Updated April 2, 2019 By Darren C
+Updated April 30, 2025 By Darren C

 One of the initial mysterious oddities that puzzles visitors to Thailand is actually one of the very first visible signs of Thai culture new arrivals see.
-Those apparent oddities of Thai culture are to be witnessed inside a taxi cab, there is nothing odd or strange about Buddha, but why is he sat on the dashboard of the taxi ?, why are the Buddhist amulets and flower garlands swinging from the rear-view mirror ?, why is there a Buddhist Yantra drawn on the ceiling ?.
-Actually it’s not just taxis which have Buddha and various other charms mounted on the dashboard, virtually every motorist in Thailand has a Buddha or Buddhist amulet somewhere in their car.
+Those apparent oddities of Thai culture are to be witnessed inside a taxi cab, there is nothing odd or strange about Buddha, but why is he sat on the dashboard of the taxi?

 Divine Protectors

-Why do Thais Have Buddha on The Dashboard ?
+Why do Thais Have Buddha on The Dashboard?

-Buddha, the Buddhist Amulets, flower garlands, pictures of prominent monks, even Hindu deities such as Ganesh, but most obviously Buddha are there to protect the vehicle, it’s driver and it’s passengers from danger, to prevent a crash or accident.
 The use of Buddha figurines and amulets is much more prolific in Thailand’s taxis and buses than it is amongst everyday motorists.
 The reason being, taxis and buses carry many passengers, and accompanying each passenger is their karma, be it good or bad, so the more Buddhas and lucky charms you have in your vehicle the more protection you have against bad karma.
-Many Thai taxi drivers position a Buddha on the dashboard facing the road, one facing inside the car, and one on the rear shelf facing the road behind the car, this effectively provides protection from oncoming traffic, karma within the car, and traffic approaching from behind.

 The Thais are deeply spiritual and almost insanely superstitious, they believe vehicles carry the spirit of the Journey Goddess (Mae Yanang).
 Flower garlands are bought from roadside hawkers and hung from the rear-view mirror to appease the Journey Goddess who in return helps to assure a safe journey.